 Air Pollution is caused by various gases and toxins released by industries and factories and from combustion of fossil fuels.

 The overconsumption of resources and creation of plastics are creating a global crisis of waste disposal.
 Developed countries are notorious for producing an excessive amount of waste or garbage and dumping this in the oceans or shipping it to less developed countries, where it often ends up in the oceans anyway.

 Plastic, fast food packaging and cheap electronic products threaten natural environment and therefore the wellbeing of humans.

 Climate change is driven by human activity.
 Climate change deniers have lost all credibility in the face of repeated research and evidence.

 It may sound frightening, but the scientific evidence is that if we have not taken dramatic action within the next decade, we could face irreversible damage to the natural world and the collapse of our societies.

-Buffaload Logistics has already made costly investments to bring proven environmental benefits to the way we operate.
+Buffaload Logistics are consistently re-investing to bring proven environmental benefits to the way we operate.

 All logistics companies, suppliers and retailers must play their part in this last chance to save our world.

 The economics are really clear on this, the costs of action are dwarfed by the costs of inaction.